nickcottrell/button-down/README.markdown

 ----------------------------------------------------

 ### Why?
 I made button down in an attempt to learn how to separate functionality, layout and content.
-I already knew some php (like, conditionals, includes and variables) and I was familiar with frameworks like [Jekyll](https://github.com/mojombo/jekyll) and enjoyed its elegant simplicity.
+I was inspired by the organizational hierarchy of [Jekyll](https://github.com/mojombo/jekyll) and wanted to see if I could do something similar with PHP--removing the *export to static*, feature of course--but what the hell, right?

 ### The Controller
 *Thread* (or `_thread.php`) brings the whole thing together.
 It contains all of the functions that deliver modular elements and handles functionality (like the form handler script).
 The way it works is that *thread* is simply pulled in each file.
 Variables that are defined get converted into global variables that are used in various functions.